-More broadly, Matt is committed to bringing methodological perspectives from media theory, science studies, law-and-humanities, and critical race theory to bear robustly on post-1945 sound and experimental repertoires.
+More broadly, Matt is committed to bringing methodological perspectives from media theory, law-and-humanities, and critical race theory to bear robustly on post-1945 sound and experimental repertoires.
 Secondary research interests include psychoanalytic discourse and the material-semiotic transculturation of musical genre and expressive culture in the circum-Atlantic Spanish-speaking world over the longue durée.

 Matt has previously published book chapters and journal articles on such topics as Julius Eastman, the postwar reception of Erik Satie, and Jean-François Lyotard’s musical writings.
 Matt also works as a public musicologist: he was the Publications Fellow at the Tanglewood Music Center for the summer of 2014, and he remains active as a liner note and program annotator.
 Current non-dissertation projects include articles on the epistemology of space in Varèse and Dufourt, and on futurological campanology.